umbraco/UmbracoDocs/Extending/Healthcheck/index.md

 ## Configuring and scheduling checks

-As well as viewing the results of health checks via the Developer section dashboard, you can set up the checks to be run on a schedule and be notified of the results by email, Slack and/or log files.
+As well as viewing the results of health checks via the Developer section dashboard, you can set up the checks to be run on a schedule and be notified of the results by email.
 It's also possible to disable certain checks if they aren't applicable in your environment.

 For more on this see the [Reference > Config > Health checks page](/documentation/Reference/Config/Healthchecks/index.md).